Once upon a time, back in the dark ages of the late eighties, I read a Barbara Cartland.

 I figured, why not give it a go?
 I’d heard Ms. Cartland was related by marriage to Princess Diana and the stories sounded so royal and romantic.
 So I went in, read maybe two of them and stopped.
 At the time, deeply tanned, emotionally stunted heroes and helpless virgins weren’t doing it for me.

 Around this same time I also tried reading a few harlequin-type categories marketed towards teenagers.
-They were sweet, but a bit yawn inducing for my tastes so I gave up on those too and that was that.
+They were sweet, but a bit yawn inducing for my tastes so I gave up mmb1on those too and that was that.
 I didn’t bother graduating to actual Harlequins thinking I’d find more tame story lines so I skipped them entirely and focused on sci fi books and sweeping historicals with shirtless pirates, cowboys and purple prose sex scenes and called it a day.

 Fast forward twenty-five years (I know, I’m ancient).